wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    <tt><strong>./server.py
    </strong></tt>

-   If you get this response, run requirements.txt:
+   If you get this response, you propably forgot to run requirements.txt:

    <pre>Traceback (most recent call last):
   File "server.py", line 2, in <module>